 I haven’t really noticed much of a difference either way.
 If you experiment with the ratios, I’d love to hear your comments! 🙂

-NOTE: It has since been drawn to my attention that in areas with hard water, soap scum can build up from using excess amounts of soap.
+It has since been drawn to my attention that in areas with hard water, soap scum can build up from using excessive amounts of soap.
 Some people claim that they notice a buildup of soap on their clothes (making them look dingy) and, perhaps, even their machine.
-I have a water softener installed at home because of the extremely hard water in my area, and haven’t had any issues with this myself.
+I have a water softener installed at home because of the extremely hard water in my area and haven’t had any issues with this myself.
 (I have even tried “stripping” clothes washed with this soap, and haven’t noticed a difference between those and other newer clothes not washed in the soap.)
-In any case, it may be best to use caution, especially if you have hard water, and use less, or switch to a surfactant based detergent if you start to notice a buildup on clothing or parts of your machine.
+In any case, it may be best to use caution, especially if you have hard water, and either use less soap, or switch to a surfactant based detergent if you start to notice a buildup on clothing or parts of your machine.

 I have since published a post for how to make your own no-soap, surfactant based laundry detergent!
 I think it’s the ideal solution for most people, and it’s what I’ve been using the last few months.
 I still make bars of this laundry soap for pre-treating stains and hand-washing dishes, but I no longer grate it and use it as a laundry “detergent.”